-CDBG funds must be used to primarily 1) benefit individuals and families who earn very low, low or moderate incomes; 2) improve neighborhoods in which over 51% of the residents earn very low, low, or moderate incomes; and 3) improve accessibility for people with disabilities.
+CDBG funds must be used to primarily 1) benefit individuals and families who earn very low, low, or moderate incomes; 2) improve neighborhoods in which over 51% of the residents earn very low, low, or moderate incomes; and 3) improve accessibility for people with disabilities.
 Additionally, the City may use up to 30% of its entitlement funding to respond to HUD-eligible Urgent Needs.
-Urgent Needqualified activities must meet the following criteria: 1) the existing conditions must pose a serious and immediate threat to the health or welfare of the community; 2) the existing conditions are of recent origin or recently became urgent (generally, within the past 18 months); 3) the grantee is unable to finance the activity on its own; and 4) other sources of funding are not available.
+Urgent Need-qualified activities must meet the following criteria: 1) the existing conditions must pose a serious and immediate threat to the health or welfare of the community; 2) the existing conditions are of recent origin or recently became urgent (generally, within the past 18 months); 3) the grantee is unable to finance the activity on its own; and 4) other sources of funding are not available.

-In PY 23, the City anticipates utilizing approximately \$208,109 of previously received CDBG-CV funds, which will be granted to undertake projects and activities that prepare, prevent, and respond to the COVID-19 pandemic as requests are made and eligible activities are identified.
+Throughout PY 24, the City will continue to evaluate and assess eligible uses for unexpended, previously received CDBG-CV funds, which will undertake projects and activities that prepare, prevent, and respond to the COVID-19 pandemic.
 HUD rules regarding expenditure of CARES Act CDBG-CV funds have been revised to allow for Portsmouth's spending of these funds (100%) through June 2, 2026.